 My goal is to use Docker for development only.
 When the app is deployed, it will still be deployed to App Engine Standard Environment as usual.
-After some researches and trial, I found a way.
+After some researches and trial, I found a way to do so.

 Create App Engine Development Docker

 I assume you have basic Docker knowledge so I am not going to explain the Dockerfile step by step here.
-One thing costed me some time is the CMD.
-You must have "--host=0.0.0.0" and "--admin_host=0.0.0.0" in your CMD otherwise you will not be able to access your app engine development instances from your local environment.
+One thing costed me some time was the CMD.
+You must have “–host=0.0.0.0” and “–admin_host=0.0.0.0” in your CMD otherwise you will not be able to access your app engine development instances from your local environment.

 To save the trouble of typing the docker run parameters.
 I also created a docker-compose.yaml file.
 But it’s not really necessary if you have only one Docker container to run.